 What are Barcodes used for?

-are used in hundreds of different areas of modern life.
-Their ability to improve efficiency and reduce errors means their use improves cost efficiency.
+Barcodes are used in hundreds of different areas of modern life.
+Their ability to improve efficiency and reduce errors means their use improves cost-efficiency.
 Additionally, barcode labels are fairly inexpensive to produce so it is not surprising that increasingly barcodes are finding their way into many aspects of everyday life.
 Below are a few examples of the way in which barcodes are being used.

-Almost all products now have a barcode which allows them to be tracked.
+Almost all products now have a barcode that allows them to be tracked.
 This can range from just a simple stock code to more detailed information regarding shelf life and warranties.
-Barcodes on food products can now be scanned using a mobile app which provide detailed information on ingredients and nutritional value.
+Barcodes on food products can now be scanned using a mobile app that provides detailed information on ingredients and nutritional value.

 Barcodes have enabled huge companies such as Walmart and Amazon to streamline all aspects of their business from managing their supply chain through to sophisticated tracking of the delivery of goods to their customers.